mckinziebrandon/DeepChatModels/README.md

 | Encoding      | Employed the standard 'bucketed' model as described in TensorFlow sequence-to-sequence tutorial.
 Requires inputs to be padded to the same sequence length, for each bucket, which can result in unnecessarily large matrices of mainly zeros. | Combines the functionality of the new dynamic_rnn method in Tensorflow r1.0, wrapped inside a custom Encoder class.
 Input sequences are first fed to a custom batch_padded preprocessing utility (see utils/io_utils) that drastically reduces the occurrence of zero-padded sequences and allows for variable-length sequence batches. |
 | Chatting      | Requires output to be assigned to a bucket, which constrains the raw output sequences to be constrained to pre-defined lengths.
 They then have to be truncated to remove padding. | Responses are generated naturally: once DynamicBot has read your input, it writes its response word by word until it signals that it's done speaking.
 No awkward post-processing required, and faster response times. |

 One particular feature of DynamicBot worth mentioning is that the output generation and sampling process is _fully contained within the graph_ structure itself.
-This is in contrast with standard methods of outputting large arrays representing the logits (unnormalized log probabilities) and then sampling/argmax-ing over these.
+This is in contrast with methods of outputting large arrays representing the logits (unnormalized log probabilities) and then sampling/argmax-ing over these.
 DynamicBot, however, directly returns its generated responses as a sequence of word-tokens.

 At present, I'm running longer training/chatting sessions on all models to eventually report quantitative comparisons.
 They will be reported here after all models have given it their best shot.